Do I need Mirin?

 However, once you go abroad, it’s not so easy.
 Mirin contains alcohol, so in countries where liquor tax is high, it is a very expensive product, or not available at all.

 I brought mirin with me from Japan, but of course it runs out quickly.
-If you look up recipes in Japanese, you will find mirin, mirin, mirin and mirin.
-I don’t have mirin!
+It is not possible to order mirin from Japan every time.

-Mixed liquors are brewed liquors or distilled liquors to which aromas are added.
+Mixed liquors are brewed liquors or distilled liquors to which flavors are added.
 Mirin is a mixed liquor made from brewed liquor.